benetflo/rp2350-secure-boot-chain/README.md

+# Secure Boot Chain for RP2350 with Signed Firmware, A/B Updates, and Rollback Protection

 # About the project

 This project was part of my Examensarbete/YH thesis for the IoT- & Embedded developer program at JENSEN Yrkeshögskola in Stockholm.
 This is my implementation of a secure boot chain on the Raspberry Pi Pico 2 (RP2350).
 The goal is to build a practical, working example of how a secure‑boot process can be designed and validated on a real device.